khimo/khimo.github.io/slides/training.md

 - Its web interface and configuration is practically the same as BeoLink Gateway

 ----
-## What will not work!
+## Changes compared with BLGW

-- MasterLink devices
+- MasterLink devices only integrated through BLC
-- Beo4 and BeoRemote One commands
+- Beo4 and BeoRemote One commands deprecated from Macros
-- Manual sources
+- No more manual sources: devices' sources synchronized automatically
 - The default admin password

 Note:
 + By default, admin password is unknown.
 To set it to a known password, button function 2 must be entered.
 This will set admin password to "admin"for the next 5 minutes.
 Then, you must enter to its web interface and at first you will be asked to set a new admin password.
 + This decision is based in security matters.

 ----
 ## Some features